AI

 That’s not communication.
 That’s a press release.

-McKinsey research finds that “the biggest barrier to scaling is not employees - who are ready - but leaders, who are not steering fast enough.”
+BCG research finds that 70% of challenges in AI rollout relate to people and processes, not technical issues.
 The problem isn’t employee resistance to AI.
 It’s leaders talking past what employees actually want to hear - part of the broader fragmentation issues in AI readiness.
+Mercer’s research shows fewer than 20% of employees have heard from their direct manager about AI’s impact on their job.

 Harvard Business School research shows that successful change communication requires “making your employees the heroes of the change story and explaining the specific roles each person plays.”
 Yet most AI announcements make the technology the hero and employees feel like replaceable parts.